poseidon/matchbox/Documentation/ignition.md

       "passwd": {}
     }

-Note that Ignition does **not** allow variables - the response has been fully rendered with `metadata` for the requesting machine.
+Note that rendered Ignition does **not** allow variables - the response has been fully rendered with `metadata` for the requesting machine.

 Ignition configs can be provided directly as JSON as well.
 This is useful for simple cases or if you prefer to use your own templating solution to generate Ignition configs.